polysemy-research/loopbreaker/README.md

 ## Usage

 Add `-fplugin=Loopbreaker` into your `package.yaml` or specific module.
 This will cause the plugin to generate explicit loopbreakers for any self-recursive functions marked as `INLINE`, which can dramatically improve their performance.
-`INLINE` pragma to every function that should have loopbreaker generated.
 See documentation for more info.